Updated November 2022

 - An audit course has the same weight in determining a student’s tuition.
 Note that three or more courses for credit or audit will convert part-time status to full-time.

 - First deadline – Last day to add a course and waitlists end.
-You can drop a course after that.
+You still can drop a course after that.

 - Second deadline – Last day to drop a course; last day to change the grading system (audit/letter).

 - Last deadline – Last day to withdraw from a course (in person with special approval (3 signatures) and with a “W” on transcript).